niieani/aurelia-cycle/README.md

 </template>
 ```

+This will make Aurelia bypass the default View <-> ViewModel binding and feed the data in and out of the Rx Observables available as sources in the `cycle(sources)` method.

 By defining the `cycle(sources)` method on a given ViewModel, the plugin will use it to run Cycle.js on it.

-By default, one driver is created for you with the name *ClassName*View, but you may manually define the drivers by adding a `cycleDrivers` property to your ViewModel.
+By default, one driver is created for you with the name *YourClassName*View, but you may manually define the drivers by adding a `cycleDrivers` property to your ViewModel.

 ```javascript
 import {Observable} from 'rxjs/Rx'